A Beginner's Guide to MySQL Management Tools

 What Are MySQL Management Tools?

-- Creating and managing databases
+- Creating and managing databases and tables

 - Writing and executing SQL queries